Undergraduate Education Planning

 1. The Major

 The most easily identifiable portion of your academic program is your major.
-A major is defined as a program of related courses, and all University-level prerequisites to those courses, which focus on a field of study.
-These include majors in broad areas of accumulated knowledge in what are often referred to as "the liberal arts" such as English, history, psychology, mathematics, and chemistry.
-Other majors are "professionally" or "technically" oriented.
+A major is defined as a program of related courses, and all University-level prerequisites to those courses, that focus on a particular field of study.
+Majors include broad areas of knowledge in what is often referred to as "the liberal arts" such as English, history, psychology, mathematics, and chemistry.
+These majors prepare students for wide-ranging careers.
+Other majors are professionally or technically oriented.
 These draw heavily on the liberal arts in applied settings such as business administration, computer science, recreation administration, and engineering.
 Successful completion of a major, along with other requirements, is recognized by award of the appropriate degree.

 You may declare your major on your application for admission to the University.
-If you are a freshman or sophomore and, like many, still deciding on your academic or career goals, you may elect to remain undeclared until you determine the direction you plan to take.
-As an undeclared student—still deciding your major—your "home" for advising purposes is Academic Advising Programs, located in SSC 220, whose staff will assist you with your program planning and academic career decisions.
+If you are a freshman or sophomore and, like many, still deciding on your academic or career goals, you may elect to remain “undeclared” until you determine the direction you plan to take.
+As an undeclared student, you will be supported in major exploration and course selection by the First-Year Experience program, located in MLIB 208, and a dedicated professional advisor in Academic Advising Programs, located in SSC 220.

 Options

 Many of the majors offered by the University have options.
+An option is an officially recognized specialization within a major.
 For example, within the business administration major, you may choose the accounting or finance option, among several other choices.
-An option is an officially recognized program of specialization within a major.
-It includes requirements specific to the option plus a core of courses taken by all students in the major regardless of option selected.
+Options include specific requirements plus a core of courses taken by all students in the major regardless of the option selected.
 Successful completion of an option is noted on your transcript.

 Pre-Professional Programs